Towards Sparse Video Understanding and Reasoning: Introduction

 To improve key information awareness in VLMs \limautoref{L2}, \revise uses a structured summary-as-state that explicitly tracks what has been observed, how beliefs are updated, what remains uncertain, and why additional evidence is needed.
 This persistent state is compact, updated each round, and is the only information carried across turns, enabling the agent to recall prior evidence and request frames that target specific informational gaps.
 We show a detailed example in \Cref{fig:high-level}.
-To further ensure reasoning consistency and efficient multi-round interaction, \revise uses the persistent ``summary as state'' carried across rounds.
 Instead of reprocessing long conversation histories or large sets of previously seen frames, the agent continually updates this compact summary with only the verified, task-relevant evidence accumulated so far.
-By grounding each new decision on this evolving state rather than raw past outputs, \revise avoids unnecessary repetition, reduces token usage, and keeps the reasoning process coherent, stable, and focused on the information that matters.

-At its core, \revise enables VLMs to iteratively gather evidence, maintain an evolving summary of verified evidence, and selectively admit only the frames most relevant to answering the question.
-By grounding each decision in this persistent summary-as-state, the agent achieves coherent, uncertainty-aware multi-round reasoning while avoiding redundant processing. \revise operates in a fully ``plug-and-play'' manner: it wraps around any existing VLM without modifying its parameters or inference pipeline.
+By grounding each decision on this evolving state rather than raw past outputs, \revise achieves coherent, uncertainty-aware multi-round reasoning while avoiding redundant processing, reducing token usage, and keeping the reasoning focused on the information that matters. \revise operates in a fully ``plug-and-play'' manner: it wraps around any existing VLM without modifying its parameters or inference pipeline.
 Moreover, for open-source VLMs, \revise can be paired with verifier-guided reinforcement fine-tuning~\cite{wang2025ragen, guo2025deepseek}, further strengthening the model's ability to identify question-critical content, reduce frame redundancy, and execute more accurate and efficient video reasoning.

 Our contribution is twofold: (I) Methodologically, we propose \revise, a novel framework for question-aware video understanding. \revise addresses the limitations in \limautoref{L1} and \limautoref{L2} by interactively selecting informative frames through a multi-round reasoning process.
 Its behavior is governed by two key components: (1) a multi-round conversation module that progressively gathers evidence and writes an evolving ``summary-as-state'' capturing the verified information across turns; and (2) a structured summary-as-state that records observations, belief updates, uncertainties, and selection rationale, and is the only information carried across rounds for stable, uncertainty-aware reasoning. \revise is lightweight and modular: it wraps around any existing VLM in a plug-and-play manner without parameter updates.
 Further, when paired with verifier-guided reinforcement fine-tuning, \revise strengthens open-source VLMs' ability to locate question-critical frames and reason over long videos more efficiently.
 (II) Experimentally, we conduct extensive evaluations across diverse video understanding benchmarks, spanning short clips to hour-long videos.
 In the plug-and-play setting, \revise improves efficiency while matching or exceeding strong proprietary VLM baselines.
 With reinforcement fine-tuning, \revise further boosts the performance of open-source VLMs, achieving higher accuracy with significantly fewer frames, fewer rounds, and fewer prompt tokens.
 Together, these results demonstrate that \revise delivers practical and scalable sparse video reasoning.